nutworker/qM-AI-L/README-EmailSubject.md

-# qM-AI-L

-qM-AI-L is a project[^1] to evaluate and compare the performance of various pre-trained generative AI models in NLP on two distinct tasks:
-* given an email body, generate a succinct subject line for it
-* answer technical questions on AI / ML

 ## Email Subject Generation

 qM-AI-L identifies the most salient words, phrases and sentences from the given email body and abstracts the message contained in that set into a very short, impactful subject line.